 This engaging book maintains that "[t]he history of modern economics is a cunning plot that can match the best of historical novels."
 Readable, factual biographies of economists from Adam Smith to Milton Friedman, with cogent analysis.

 Detailed descriptions of economic theories named after their creators.
 Use it to look up information on specific theories, such as the "Nash Bargaining Solution" or the "Keynes Effect", or to help in biographical research of particular economists.

-Sponsored by the American Economic Association, this is a great one-stop shop for anything related to economics, such as links to data and other useful sites.
-Search or browse the site's contents.
-There's also an Economic Search Engine of over 23,000 economics web sites.
+This is a great one-stop shop for anything related to economics, such as links to data and other useful sites.
+Browse the site's contents or search for economic data from the United States or countries around the world.

 The Minneapolis Federal Reserve Bank serves the public by pursuing a growing economy and stable financial system that work for everyone.
 It conducts world-class research to inform and inspire policymakers and the public.

 The World Bank Group is a global partnership working to reduce poverty and build shared prosperity in developing countries.
 It publishes a wide range of documents and reports on relevant issues.
 We recommend using the advanced search interface.